 - a).
 A rear addition may extend only backward from the rear of a BUILDING. - b).
-The slope of any pitched roof of a rear addition must be equal to or less than slope of the roof of the MAIN MASS of the BUILDING and no less than nine and one-half degrees (9.5°; 2:12).
+The slope of any pitched roof of a rear addition must be equal to or less than slope of the roof of the MAIN MASS of the BUILDING.